johnwalz97/medicare-pipeline/DESIGN.md

    - For small changes: Apply incremental updates
    - For large changes: Rebuild affected partitions

-### Schema Evolution

-As healthcare data standards evolve (e.g., ICD-9 to ICD-10 transition):

-1. **Versioning Strategy**
-   - Track schema version in table metadata
-   - Maintain backward compatibility by keeping core fields unchanged
-   - Document changes in a schema registry

-2. **Implementation Approach**
-   - Add new columns as nullable with default values
-   - Use view overlays to present consistent interfaces
-   - Create schema migration tools for major changes

 ## Scaling Strategy (DO NOT IMPLEMENT)

 To handle 10x data volume (12GB → 120GB):